-Dr. Marcy Brown Marsden is dean of the McCoy College of Science, Mathematics and Engineering at Midwestern State University.
-She previously served as a Biology faculty member for 18 years at the University of Dallas, and in administration an associate dean and Biology department chairman.
+Dr. Marcy Brown Marsden is Interim Provost and Vice President of Academic Affairs at Midwestern State University (MSU Texas).
+She previously served as a dean of the McCoy College of Science, Mathematics and Engineering at MSU Texas.
+For 18 years she was faculty at the University of Dallas, and in administration was associate dean and Biology department chairman.
 At MSU she has taught nonmajors biology courses, upper-level and graduate-level biology, and in the Redwine Honors Program.
-In administration she has served on numerous search committees, chaired accreditation planning and compliance committees, has been a Title IX investigator and monitored environmental regulations compliance, and is currently member of budget oversight, strategic enrollment, and faculty workload committees.
+In administration she has served on numerous search committees, chaired accreditation planning and compliance committees, has been a Title IX investigator and monitored environmental regulations compliance, and was a member of budget oversight, strategic enrollment, and faculty workload committees.

 Off campus, Dr. Brown Marsden has served on the boards of nonprofit and city organizations.
 She was given the Callison Award in 2003 by Audubon for her contributions to environmental public policy through her board service.
 She chaired the City of Irving Parks and Recreation Board and the Irving Tree Board and is a current chair of the Parks Board for the City of Wichita Falls and member of the Lake Wichita Revitalization Committee.
 In 2011 she was named a “cool scientist” for D Magazine’s series on Dallas’ Big Thinkers.
 Nationally she frequently serves on the National Science Foundation Graduate Research Fellowship panel in Washington, D.C.